 - Giving yourself time at the beginning to understand the school and your AT's ways by listening and watching closely. - Being punctual, appropriately groomed and organised. - Showing an interest and enthusiasm for teaching. - Reciprocating any help given.
-For example sharing resources, doing the photocopying, being an extra pair of hands in the classroom when invited. - Communicating effectively be respectful, prompt, timely and not being afraid to seek clarification when you are unsure.
+For example sharing resources, doing the photocopying, being an extra pair of hands in the classroom when invited. - Communicating effectively being respectful, prompt, timely and seeking clarification when you are unsure.